 - Remove the tri tip from the grill and then let rest 10 minutes.
 Slice the tri tip against the grains in pencil thin slices and drizzle with the red wine reduction sauce.

 - In a small sauce pan over medium heat add olive oil and shallots.
 Stir until soft but not browned, about 7 minutes.

-- Add the wine and balsamic vinegar and then bring to a simmer.
-Allow wine to simmer for 20 minutes or reduced to 1/4 cup of liquid.
+- Add the wine, balsamic vinegar, and thyme and then bring to a simmer.
+Allow wine to simmer for 20 minutes or reduced to ¼ cup of liquid.
+Salt to taste.